louisjoety/travel-toolkit/README.md

 # Pocket Translation

 This project is a web application that translates text on images to English using Python and Next.js (TypeScript).
-In this project I experiment on three different web frameworks: Flask, Django, and FastAPI.
+In this project, I experiment on three different web frameworks: Flask, Django, and FastAPI.

 ## Table of Contents